Frequently Asked Questions

 How long are appointments?
 50 minutes

 How often will we meet?
 I am happy to schedule as often as your schedule and/or budget permit.
 In the beginning, meeting once a week or once every other week is typical.
 If interested, I often recommend books and assign “homework” in-between sessions in an effort to make sure you glean the most possible benefit from therapy.

 Do you offer a free consult before making an actual therapy appointment?
 Yes.
 I would be happy to offer you a 15 minute consultation call in which I will answer any questions you may have.

 Do you offer reduced fee options?
 I do, however, currently I do not have any reduced fee spots available.
 If you are in need of a reduced fee, please notify me, let me know what issues and/or symptoms you are having as well as your goals, and I can let you know if I will have any availability in the near future.
 If you decide that you would not like to be on my waitlist, I will then do my best to either give you names of colleagues or point you in the right direction in your search.

 Do you take insurance?
-I am an out-of network provider (which is currently what many mental health counselors choose to be).
+I am an out-of network provider (which is currently what many mental health therapists choose to be).
 The way I interface with insurance is I give clients an insurance statement (often called a “superbill” by insurance companies).
 The form contains all the information that is needed by insurance.
 You can then submit it to your insurance to see if they will reimburse or count my fee towards your deductible.

 If you would like to contact your insurance company first to see how they would handle this, you can absolutely do so.
 All you would need is tell them you are interested in seeing an out-of-network provider, and tell them that you will be sending them a “superbill” or “insurance statement” (depending on the term your insurance company uses).
 They will then be able to let you know how they would handle your claim.